sdcnku/micropython/docs/reference/glossary.rst

         functionality.
         upip runs both on the :term:`Unix port <MicroPython Unix port>` and on :term:`baremetal` ports which offer filesystem and networking support.

+    webrepl
+        A way of connecting to the REPL (and transferring files) on a device over the internet from a browser.
+See https://micropython.org/webrepl